samarth54/Bank-Loan-Case-Study/README.md

 1. Download or open the Excel workbook from the Google Drive link.
 2. Explore the sheets containing raw data, cleaned data, and different analysis tasks.
-3. Use the pivot tables and charts as templates to modify or add your own analysis.
+3. Explore the sheets in Excel and the Power BI report for interactive visualizations and analysis.
 4. Refer to this README for explanations and insights on each task.
 5. Use Excel 2021 or later for full compatibility with Power Query and chart features.